 Marcas Mac an Tuairneir

 Marcas' début collection, Deò was published in 2013 by Grace Note Publications.
-A second, Lus na Tùise, is expected in 2016 as is a pamphlet, for Tapsalteerie, containing translations to and from Scots and Gaelic, alongside the much acclaimed poet Stuart A. Paterson.
-His début novel will be published by Acair, the same year, as part of their successful Aiteal series.
+A second, Lus na Tùise, was published in 2016 as well as a a pamphlet for Tapsalteerie, containing translations to and from Scots and Gaelic, alongside the much acclaimed poet Stuart A. Paterson.
+His début novel will be published by Acair, as part of their successful Aiteal series.
 He has recently completed his first stage play, Tilleadh, and was involved in BBC Alba's Ceitidh Mòrag drama series, for children.

 Marcas tours Scotland and the north of England regularly and enjoys reading at literary events and festivals, as well as free-lance tutoring work in the Gaelic Language and in Creative Writing, with children and adults, alike.

 As art critic, he is a regular contributor to Dàna and Cothrom Ùr magazines and he is the Gaelic Editor of one of Scotland's most exciting poetry periodicals, 'Poet's Republic'.
 As a singer, he is a member of the award-winning Inverness Gaelic Choir and the Gaelic male-vocal ensemble Trosg, with whom he has performed throughout Scotland and at Belladrum, Celtic Connections and Blas festivals.